 Qt for Python Getting Started¶

-This page is focused on building Qt for Python from source, if you just want to install PySide6, you need to run: pip install pyside6.
+This page is focused on building Qt for Python from source.
+If you just want to install PySide6, you need to run: pip install pyside6.

 Guides per platform¶